Log in using

 What is clear is most people who drink cold water are likely to consume more of it, since it tends to taste better and is more satisfying.
 Even if drinking cold water results in marginal water loss, the extra water you will probably drink will help make up for this.

 The problem is that as the COLD drinks pass through our system, they solidify the fats from the foods we have just eaten or are eating at present.
-This makes the body find it harder to digest and disperse the unwanted fats from our body.
+This makes it challenging for the body to digest and disperse the unwanted fats from our body.

 However, if we simply swap our cold drinks for a warm drink (warm water/ coffee/tea/herbals) the warm fluids help the fats in our foods to remain fluid and so easing the digestive system and helping the fats pass through our body (and reduce risk of clogged arteries).